 Benefits of Membership:

-With more than 170 members, the Virginia Chapter is the leading group for elder law practitioners in the Commonwealth.
+With more than 180 members, the Virginia Chapter is the leading group for Elder Law practitioners in the Commonwealth.

 Benefits of membership include:

-- Educational opportunities.
+Educational opportunities.
 VAELA hosts an annual UnProgram, held annually over a Friday and Saturday in February, typically at the Boar's Head Inn in Charlottesville, Virginia.
-This two-day program offers a "Members Only" Day first, in which VAELA attorney members meet to discuss elder law developments in the state.
+This two-day program offers a "Members Only" Day first, in which VAELA attorney members meet to discuss Elder Law developments in the state.
 Topics range from substantive law and administrative and civil procedure to ethics and practice management.
 The Program also offers a "Meet the Pros" day on Saturday, where members participate in small group round-table discussions, for CLE credit, with experienced attorneys who provide substantive knowledge and practice tips on various relevant and topical areas and subjects.
-VAELA also sponsors an Annual Meeting in the spring, also at the Boar's Head Inn, which includes an educational program where there is an additional opportunity to earn CLE credit.
+VAELA also sponsors a Fall Conference which includes an educational program where there is an additional opportunity to earn CLE credit.

-- Mentoring opportunities.
-VAELA is now offering through NAELA a mentoring program.
-Experienced attorneys of more than five years of practice have the opportunity to serve as mentor.
-Find out more about the program or sign up to be a mentor or be mentored.
+Mentoring opportunities.
+VAELA is now offering a mentoring program.
+Experienced attorneys of more than five years of practice have the opportunity to serve as a Mentor.
+Find out more about the program or sign up to be a Mentor or be mentored.

 Northern VA/Fairfax Area:

 Description: Northern Virginia chapter of VALEA

 Contact: Vera Golenzer, email@example.com , (703) 349-1391